Do you have a question about ISSA? Please see our Frequently Asked Questions below. If you cannot find the answer you seek, please contact us.

-A: The international Seafood Sustainability Trade Association (ISSA) is a trade association whose members are tuna processors, traders and/or marketers that, by virtue of their ISSA membership, agree to follow the conservation measures implemented by the International Seafood Sustainability Foundation (ISSF).
+A: The international Seafood Sustainability Trade Association (ISSA) is a trade association whose members are tuna processors, traders and/or marketers that, by virtue of their ISSA membership, commit to conform to the conservation measures implemented by the International Seafood Sustainability Foundation (ISSF).

 Q: Why were ISSA and ISSF created?

 A: ISSA was formed by tuna processors, traders and/or marketers to ensure the long-term health of the global tuna industry.
-ISSF was formed to leverage science-based approaches to ensure effective management practices are in place to promote the long-term sustainability of global tuna stocks and their ecosystem.
+ISSF, which is a non-profit organization, was formed to leverage science-based approaches to ensure effective management practices are in place to promote the long-term sustainability of global tuna stocks and their ecosystem.

 Q: Who are the members of ISSA?